Mukul-Rustagi/Nexora_Internship_Task_fullStack/README.md

 ## 🎯 Overview

 **Vibe Commerce** is a production-ready, full-stack e-commerce application featuring a beautiful React frontend, robust Node.js/Express backend, and MongoDB database.
-Built with modern best practices, comprehensive error handling, and a focus on user experience.
+Built with modern best practices, this project is perfect for learning, demos, or as a foundation for your own e-commerce platform.

 ### Key Highlights